online3d/online3d.github.io/index.md

 * to zoom and pan around in the 3D space
 * to click on the microscope parts for the description

-### Check out the interactive 3D simulation of force on a  [current carrying conductor in magnetic field ]([https://physics3dbysaji.github.io/Physics/Circular-Motion.html](https://physics3dbysaji.github.io/Physics/Force-Current-Effect.html)) and  more.
+### Check out the interactive 3D simulation of [force on a current carrying conductor in a magnetic field ](https://physics3dbysaji.github.io/Physics/Force-Current-Effect.html) and  more.

 {% include embed.html url= "https://www.youtube.com/embed/2gCtgqUEBd4" %}